-These recommendations have been collected from staff experiences through administering the laws; comments from legislators, committees, lobbyists, principals, and state officials; and from public testimony at agency and legislative hearings.
-The Ethics Commission asks that the Legislature consider addressing the issues outlined below through legislation.
-The Ethics Commission approved these recommendations at its meeting on August 20, 2019.
-Commission staff is available to assist Legislators and their staff regarding any of the potential changes addressed in this memorandum, as well as any other potential changes to the statutes that the Commission administers.
+During the 2021 Legislative Session, most of the Commission's legislative recommendations to date were addressed through enactment of three laws (2021 Act 265, 2021 Act 266, and 2021 Act 267).
+There are a few remaining recommendations that have not yet been addressed.
+The Ethics Commission approved these recommendations at prior meetings and readopted them at its meeting on August 18, 2020.
+Commission staff is available to assist Legislators and their staff regarding any of the potential changes addressed herein, as well as any other potential changes to the statutes that the Commission administers.
+The following are those recommendations: